SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

  * CC_MultilevelSwitch_handler()
  * CC_MultiChannel_handler()

-### Folder Structure and Private/Public Headers
+### Folder structure and private/public headers
 Some command classes have more than two source files and header files.
-This is because the command class contains a lot of logic, and therefore splitting into more than one source and one header file makes sense for readability.
+This is because the command class contains a lot of logic therefore splitting into more than one source and one header file makes sense for readability.
-In order to allow interaction between two source files, private headers were introduced and to avoid confusion a new folder structure is used.
+In order to allow interaction between two source files, private header were introduced and to avoid confusion a new folder structure is used.
 The source files and private header are placed in `src` while the public headers are placed in `inc`.

 All Command Classes have been structured to have `inc`, `src` and in some cases, `config` folder.